naymaraq/semcoh/README.md

 # semcoh
-Console tool for semantic coherence evaluation
+Console tools for semantic coherence and relatedness evaluation